 It's nothing new to say that New Orleans is steeped in history.
 But that's sort of the point these days, to "go back" and experience a place that's stood the test of time.
 We have carved out a place unique to this country.
 Find the unbeaten path and walk our cobbled lanes.
 There is wide-open breathing room in a beautiful autumn in one of America's oldest cities.

 Amanda Boyden is an American author and recipient of Nerve.com's Henry Miller Award for Best Literary Sex Scene in Pretty Little Dirty.
-Her latest work, I Got the Dog: A Memoir of Rising was released on September 15th, 2020 and is available for purchase here.
+Her latest work, I Got the Dog: A Memoir of Rising was released on September 15th, 2020 and is available for purchase here or on Amazon.